 Certain conditions and activities may make an applicant ineligible for a visa.
-Examples of these ineligibilities include: drug trafficking; overstaying a previous visa; and submitting fraudulent documents.
-If you are ineligible for a visa, you will be informed by the consular officer and advised whether there is a waiver of the ineligibility available to you and what the waiver process is.
+Examples of these ineligibilities include drug trafficking; overstaying a previous visa; and submitting fraudulent documents.
+If you think you might be ineligible for a visa, contact us at Myrtle Beach Immigration Law Office so we can help you.

 Rights and Responsibilities of Lawful Permanent Residents: Welcome to the United States

 The United States has a long history of welcoming immigrants from all over the world.
 USCIS is committed to helping them successfully integrate into American civic culture.

 Through the landmark publication Welcome to the United States: A Guide for New Immigrants, USCIS offers a comprehensive guide containing practical information to help immigrants settle into everyday life in the United States, as well as basic civics information that introduces new immigrants to the U.S. system of government.